Harvey-Lab-UW/Morris_etal_2021_EcolApps/README.md

 - **Treatment**: thinning treatment received in 1940, classified by intensity: Control (no thinning), Light, Moderate, Heavy, and Clearcut thinning.
 - **TSI**: presence (Y) or absence (N) of additional timber stand improvement (TSI) thinning.
 - **Date**: calendar date of field data collection, in YYYYMMDD.
 Range 20180705 to 20180822.
 - **Aspect_deg**: aspect of plot taken from plot center using a compass, in degrees.
-Range 14-357 deg.
+Range 14 to 357 deg.
 - **Slope_deg**: slope of plot taken from plot center using a TruPulse 200 laser rangefinder, in degrees.
 Range 5.6 to 25.9 deg.
 - **Elevation_m**: elevation at plot center using a Garmin GPS unit, in meters.
 Range 2,799 to 2,999 m.